-5. Related Work
+5. Related work

-There has been much research on componentbased hardware and software development [15, 13,23].
-A fundamental problem in componentbased development is how to derive the properties of compositions from the properties of components, including correctness properties, performance properties, real-time properties, etc. A well-known project targeting this problem in component-based software development is the PACC initiative from CMU/SEI: Predictable Assembly from Certifiable Components [9,26].
+There has been much research on component-based hardware and software development (Jacome and Peixoto, 2001; Heineman and Councill, 2001; Szyperski, 2002).
+A fundamental problem in component-based development is how to derive the properties of compositions from the properties of components, including correctness properties, performance properties, real-time properties, etc. A wellknown project targeting this problem in component-based software development is the PACC initiative from CMU/ SEI: Predictable Assembly from Certifiable Components (CMU/SEI; Wallnau, 2003).
 The vision of PACC is that software components have certified properties (for example, performance) and the behavior of systems assembled from components is predictable.
 Our project shares the same vision as PACC while extending this vision by (1) defining a component model for embedded systems that unifies hardware and software components and (2) formally establishing the properties of an embedded system from the properties of its hardware and software components.

-There has also been research on componentbased software engineering for embedded systems such as [11], focusing on embedded software.
+There has also been research on component-based software engineering for embedded systems such as (Crnkovic, 2005), focusing on embedded software.
 Due to the close interactions between hardware and software of embedded systems, there is a desire to reason about hardware and software components under a unified component model.

 Co-verification of embedded systems falls into two major categories: co-simulation and formal co-verification.
 Our approach belongs to the latter.
-Hardware/software co-simulation of embedded systems is supported by industrial tools such as Mentor Graphics Seamless [21] and academic projects such as Ptolemy [6].
+Hardware/software cosimulation of embedded systems is supported by industrial tools such as Mentor Graphics and academic projects such as Ptolemy (Berkeley).
 Co-simulation does not provide exhaustive state space coverage and may be insufficient for building highly trustworthy embedded systems.

-Various formal languages have been proposed for specifying embedded systems, e.g., Hybrid Automata [3], LOTOS [25], Co-design Finite State Machines (CFSMs) [5], and petri-net based languages such as PRES [10].
+Various formal languages have been proposed for specifying embedded systems, e.g., Hybrid Automata (Alur et al., 1996), LOTOS (van Eijk et al., 1989), Co-design Finite State Machines (CFSMs) (Balarin et al., 1996), and petri-net based languages such as PRES (Cortes et al., 2000).
 Hybrid automata and CFSMs have been directly model-checked.
 LOTOS and PRES have been verified via translation to directly model-checkable languages.
 Our approach differs by supporting specification of hardware or software components in their native languages and exploiting compositional structures of embedded systems for co-verification.

 Formal co-verification with model checking provides exhaustive state space coverage while may suffer from state space explosion.
-There has been much research [1,2,19,4] on compositional reasoning in model checking of hardware systems or software systems.
+There has been much research (Abadi and Lamport, 1995; Alur and Henzinger, 1999; McMillan, 1999; Amla et al., 2001) on compositional reasoning in model checking of hardware systems or software systems.
 Our approach builds on the previous work on compositional reasoning.
-It differs from the previous work in that it applies compositional reasoning across the hardware/software boundary.
+It differs from the previous work in that it applies compositional reasoning across the hardware/ software boundary.
 This is enabled by the component model for embedded systems which unifies hardware IPs and software components and the unified component property specification.
 This is also enabled by translation-based co-verification which provides a common formal semantics basis for compositional reasoning and provides the basic mechanisms for verifying primitive hardware or software components and abstractions of systems or composite components.

-There has also been research on formal verification of IP-based hardware systems [16] and of component-based software systems [7,27].
+There has also been research on formal verification of IP-based hardware systems (Karlsson et al., 2004) and of component-based software systems (Chaki et al., 2003; Xie and Browne, 2003).
 Our work differs by co-verifying hardware and software components of embedded systems.

-6. Conclusions and Future Work
+6. Conclusions and future work